timkiely/rooftop-bar-rev-vs-weather/README.md

 EDA
 ===

 For a complete list of EDA plots, run the `03-weather-revenue-EDA.R` script.
-Amoung many interesting relationships, the correlation betwen Temperature and Earnings proved visually appealing.
+Among many interesting relationships, the correlation between Temperature and Earnings proved visually appealing.
 Various nightly specials (many of which could be considered outliers), also proved to be an interesting candidate for the modeling step:

 ``` r
 library(tidyverse)